Philadelphia Officials Address Grim Milestone As City Reaches 300 Homicides In 2022

 PHILADELPHIA (CBS) — Philadelphia reached a grim milestone after the fatal shooting of an 18-year-old man Monday night.
 The victim was shot at the intersection of 52nd and Larchwood in West Philadelphia.
 The city is on pace to nearly match last year’s record-breaking number of murders.

 So far this year, 300 people have been killed in the city.
-That’s just four murders less than this time last year.READ MORE: Police: Suspect Arrested After Stealing School Bus, Leading Officers On Chase Through North Philadelphia
+That’s just four murders less than this time last year.READ MORE: Secret Service Gives Thousands Of Documents To January 6 Committee, But Hasn't Yet Recovered Potentially Missing Texts

 Two years ago, 228 people were killed through July 18.